We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 An absolute banger from Lattafa.

-For around €50, you get one of the finest night-out and date fragrances I've ever had the pleasure of smelling from the Cheapie range.
-It performs much better on the test strip than on the skin, because after 10 hours the room still let the whole room know "I'm here, I'm loud!" -- on the skin it does this for the first 1.5 hours.
+For around 50€, you get one of the most elegant going-out and date fragrances I’ve ever had the pleasure of sniffing from the cheapie range.
+It performs significantly better on the test strip than on the skin, as it has let the entire room know "I’m here, I’m loud!" for 10 hours -- on the skin, it might do that for the first 1.5 hours.

-The AoA 3 is absolutely unisex
+The AoA 3 is absolutely unisex-friendly.

-Definitely for the colder seasons.
+Definitely for the colder season.

-Unrestricted purchase recommendation.
+Unreserved purchase recommendation.
 One of the best cheapies!

 0 Comments